qmk/qmk_firmware/docs/getting_started_introduction.md

 * `<keyboardName>.h`: This file is where the keyboard layout is defined against the keyboard's switch matrix.
 * `<keyboardName>.c`: This file is where you can find custom code for the keyboard.

-For more information on project structure see [QMK Keyboard Guidelines](hardware_keyboard_guidelines.md).
+For more information on project structure, see [QMK Keyboard Guidelines](hardware_keyboard_guidelines.md).

 ### Keymap Structure